 - EH 540 and EH 649 indicate “Special Topics” courses.
 Often these are new courses, or courses taught by visiting faculty.
 You may include any number of these classes in your program of study, as long as you meet other requirements.

-- Up to nine hours of graduate work in English may be transferred from other institutions with the approval of the Director of Graduate Studies.
-At least nine hours in English courses numbered 500 or above must be completed here at UAH (exclusive of thesis hours).
+- Up to 9 hours of graduate work in English may be transferred from other institutions with the approval of the Director of English Graduate Studies.
+At least 9 hours in English courses numbered 500 or above must be completed here at UAH (exclusive of thesis hours).